adhocteam/ca-alert/research/ResearchDocumentation.md

  - Phone alerts were more useful than email
  - Signing in with Google is something people like
  - Users want to be able to review information in case they dismiss a notification without getting the details
- - It would be helpful to see current alerts near a user's location without signing in
+ - Mid-crisis, users wanted to be able to see current alerts without signing in
-- Idea: a chat bot for low tech/low SES could be a good future feature
+ - A chat bot to enroll would make this more accessible for low tech/low SES residents

 #### Next Steps